VectorInstitute/fed-rag/docs/getting_started/standard_usage.md

 3. Define a training loop and evaluation function and decorate both of these with the appropriate [`decorators`](../api_reference/decorators/index.md).
 4. Create an [`FLTask`](../api_reference/fl_tasks/index.md)
-5. Spin up FL servers and FL clients to begin federated fine-tuning!
+5. Spin up FL servers and clients to begin federated fine-tuning!

+In the following subsections, we briefly elaborate on what's involved in each of these listed steps.

 !!! note
     Steps 1. through 3. are—minus the decoration of trainers and testers—typical